The Servants: History

 Singer-songwriter David Westlake started the band in Hayes, Middlesex with school-friend Ed Moran.
-The Servants’ first gig was on 1 July 1985, opening for Television Personalities at The Pindar of Wakefield (later The Water Rats) in London's King's Cross.
+The Servants’ first gig was on 1 July 1985, opening for Television Personalities at The Pindar of Wakefield (later The Water Rats) in London’s King’s Cross.

-Westlake’s urbane English songwriting was well received by the press, and first single “She’s Always Hiding” was released on Head Records in March 1986, the band having declined offers from Statik, Stiff, and Él.
+Westlake’s urbane English songwriting was well received by the press, and first single “She's Always Hiding” was released on Head Records in March 1986, the band having declined offers from Statik, Stiff, and Él.
 A Peel session followed.

 Keen to distance themselves from the “shambling” scene, The Servants earned a reputation for haughtiness.
 They grudgingly accepted an invitation by the then-popular NME to appear on their C86 compilation, insisting on the track being the B-side of their first single – the wrong-footing “Transparent”.
 The NME compilation turned out to sell well and The Servants became known for a lesser track.

 Four-song EP The Sun, a Small Star (August ’86) showed Westlake’s songwriting becoming still more deft.
 Its title-track was later described as “a 24 carat ‘Brown Eyed Girl’ classic”.

 Luke Haines was in The Servants from December 1986 to August 1991.
-Drummer Hugh Whitaker left The Housemartins and joined The Servants in June 1987, as the band returned to the studio to demo new material for Creation Records.
+Drummer Hugh Whitaker left The Housemartins and joined The Servants in June 1987 (staying until August ’89), as the band returned to the studio to demo new material for Creation Records.

 In early 1988, The Servants moved to Glass Records, who invited the band to record an album.
-Plans were made to go into the studio with John Brand, producer of Hayes punk band the Ruts.
+Plans were made to go into the studio with John Brand, producer of Hayes punk band The Ruts.
 At the eleventh hour, the band were told that Glass distributors Red Rhino had “gone bust”.
-Budget slashed, the band went into the studio to record third single “It’s My Turn”.
-They played some gigs to support the single but Glass delayed releasing the record for a year.
+Budget slashed, the band went into the studio to record third single “It's My Turn”.
+They played live to support the single but Glass delayed releasing the record for a year.

 The Servants released debut album Disinterest in July 1990 on Paperhouse Records.
 “It is art rock”, Haines later said, “Ten years too late and fifteen years too early.”
-The line-up for the album featured Alice Readman on bass and Andy Bennett on drums.
 The record company took The Servants’ fourth and final single, “Look Like A Girl”, from Disinterest.